 At the end of Year 11 pupils will leave The Grangefield Academy with the qualifications and skills they need to set them on the right foot for their chosen path, in either employment or further education.
 We know how important Mathematics is, so we aim to prepare our students in the best way possible.

 Throughout KS4 we track the pupils' progress constantly to ensure that every pupil reaches their potential.
-During year 10 and Year 11 pupils are assessed at regular intervals.
+During year 10 and Year 11 pupils are assessed every half term, through STEP assessments.
 The results of these assessments influence our teaching and the discussions had with each pupil on what they need to do to improve.

 Although we give every student the opportunity to learn and succeed during lesson time, some students may require further assistance to achieve their full learning potential.
-Some Year 10 students will be invited to attend an afterschool session from 2.35 to 3.35pm.
+During Year 11 this may involve small group sessions.
+During Year 10 and 11 all students will be expected to attend an afterschool session from 2.30 to 3.30pm.
 These revision classes are specific to student needs; focusing on specific topic revision, exam techniques and exam practice.

 How you will be assessed